Brain Tumour Treatment - Therapies

 Cancer therapy often damages healthy cells and tissues and therefore side effects are common.
 Before treatment starts, ask your oncologist about possible side effects and how treatment may change your normal activities.

-These are things you may want to ask before you begin brain tumour treatment:
+These are things you may want to ask before you begin treatment:

-- What are my brain tumour treatment choices?
+- What are my treatment choices?
 Are there any choices available elsewhere that aren’t available here?

 - Which do you recommend for me?
 Why?
 How does that treatment work?